zriyansh/signoz.io/docs/tutorial/kubernetes-infra-metrics.md

 If the OtelCollector endpoint is secured, you would have to enable `otelInsecure` configuration and often make other changes such as including either config or path to the TLS certificate and private key.

-In case of SigNoz Cloud, you would have to set `signozApiKey` configuration.
 :::